Waksuu/waksuu.github.io/index.md

 export default connect(
   mapStateToProps,
-  (dispatch: ThunkDispatch<AppState, any, AppActions>) =>
+  (dispatch: ThunkDispatch<AppState, undefined, AppActions>) =>
     mapDispatchToProps(getAllMoviesREST)(dispatch)
 )(MoviePanel);
 ```

-`// FXIME: ?
-It's not free of dependencies, dependencies are injected which makes testing easier.`
-`// FIXME: Describe in tl;dr what we have achieved without vague statements`
-And now our component is free of dependencies that would make testing harder.
+Now we can easily inject dependencies into our components allowing it to be free of slow and unreliable communication means such as API calls, which makes tests faster and easier to maintain.

 Huge shout out to [Jacek Lipiec](https://github.com/venthe) for helping me to figure this stuff out!